e-miguel/Task-XMen/README.md

 8. Enable the `httpd` service to start automatically on system boot using `systemctl`.
 9. Start the `httpd` service.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contributing

 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## Contact

-For any inquiries or further information, please contact the project team at projectxmen@example.com.

----

-Feel free to customize the README file according to your needs.
-Remember to update the contact information, license details, and any additional sections you deem necessary.